 The Wisconsin Society of Automotive Historians (WSAH), in addition to being a chapter of the Society of Automotive Historians (SAH), is a non-profit organization affiliated with the Wisconsin Historical Society.
 The Wisconsin Historical Society (WHS) was established in 1846, two years before Wisconsin became a state.

-While the majority of our members are Wisconsin residents, that is certainly not a requirement; we currently have members from four other states and welcome inquiries and membership from anyone, anywhere.
+While the majority of our members are Wisconsin residents, that is certainly not a requirement; we have members from other states and welcome inquiries and membership from anyone, anywhere.
 The purpose of WSAH is to preserve, advance, and disseminate knowledge of the history of the automobile in Wisconsin, in the United States, and worldwide.

-For several years we have given monetary support to the Wisconsin Automotive Museum, have donated to various Wisconsin historical projects, and have sponsored benches for the lola Old Car Show.
-We published the book “Wisconsin cars and Trucks: A Centenary” and produced the video “A Walk through Automotive History with Chet Krause” (Chet is the founder of Krause Publications – now F+W Media – and the Iola Old Car Show.
+For several years we have given monetary support to the Wisconsin Automotive Museum, have donated to various Wisconsin historical projects, and have sponsored benches for the lola Car Show.
+We published the book Wisconsin Cars and Trucks: A Centenary and produced the video A Walk through Automotive History with Chet Krause.
+The late Chet Krause was the founder of Krause Publications and the Iola Old Car Show.

 For inquiries, please contact:

-Ken Nimocks, WSAH
+Ken Nimocks, WSAH president

-2016 Iola Car Show and WSAH Summer Meeting
+2018 Iola Car Show and WSAH Summer Meeting

 The Iola Car Show has been growing and evolving for 46 years.
 The 300+ acre show grounds hosts 4,200 swap meet spots, a Car Corral of some 1,000 vehicles and 1,600 campsites.
 Upwards of 2,200 show cars are displayed each year, with 200 selected for the Theme Exhibit area.
 Some 120,000 enthusiasts descend on this village of 1,100 residents for three days, with the dedication of thousands of volunteers making one of the largest car shows in the Midwest a continuing success.